 Saint-Émilion, Bordeaux: World-Class Wines

-Take a walk through it and see that around every corner there are beautifully preserved buildings and squares that echo centuries of history.
+Take a walk through it and see that around every corner there are beautifully preserved buildings and squares that that date back centuries.
 If you're feeling up for it, climb the Tour du Roy for panoramic views over the red rooftops and vineyards of the surrounding countryside.

 There’s also a stunning monolithic church carved straight from the limestone hill.
 You may take the opportunity to discover its underground catacombs and chapels and be captivated by the stories!